Philly Restaurants for a Romantic Date Night

 A birthday dinner of our Vedge favorites

-Vedge is one of our favorite restaurants.
+Vedge has been one of our favorite restaurants since we first visited over a decade ago.
 Whether celebrating an anniversary, a birthday, or a regular Tuesday night, the options here are always creative and unique.
 They do things with vegetables like most diners have never seen before.

 Osteria